ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 # Programming Experience

 ## Compiler R&D Intern, Cray Inc, Summer 2019
-Briefly put, I improved loop idiom optimization in Cray's LLVM based compiler by writing my own pass and augmenting existing passes to recognize more complex memset, memcpy, and memmove idioms.
+The project I was assigned to work on for this internship involved improving the loop idiom optimization in Cray's LLVM based compiler by writing my own pass and augmenting existing passes to recognize more complex memset, memcpy, and memmove idioms.

-At the beginning of the Summer, I (naively) thought this would be a really simple task because it was easy to do by hand.
+At the beginning of the summer, I (naively) thought this would be an easy task because it was easy to do by hand.
 I was given the following loop and told that this case needs to be regularly optimized.